 You may receive significantly different consideration upon conversion depending upon whether a fundamental change is a non-stock fundamental change or a common stock fundamental change.
 In the event of a non-stock fundamental change, your preferred stock will convert into stock and other securities or property or assets, including cash, determined by the number of shares of Class B common stock receivable upon conversion at the conversion price as adjusted in accordance with (2) above.
 In the event of a common stock fundamental change, under certain circumstances you will receive different consideration depending on whether you convert your preferred stock on or after the common stock fundamental change.
-For example, you will receive Class B common stock if you convert your preferred stock fundamental change in which less than 100% of the value of the consideration received by a holder of common stock is common stock of the successor, acquirer or other third party.
+For example, you will receive Class B common stock if you convert your preferred stock following a common stock fundamental change in which less than 100% of the value of the consideration received by a holder of common stock is common stock of the successor, acquirer or other third party.
 However, if you had converted your preferred stock prior to the common stock fundamental change, you would have received consideration in the form of such Class B common stock as well as any other securities or assets, including cash, issuable upon conversion of such preferred stock immediately prior to the common stock fundamental change.

-Additional Conversion Price Adjustment Upon Certain Fundamental Changes
+Additional Conversion Price Adjustment Upon a Certain Non-Stock Fundamental Changes

-In addition to the conversion price adjustments set forth above upon a fundamental change, if a fundamental change occurs prior to , 2008, and 10% or more of the consideration for the common stock in the corporate transaction that constitutes such fundamental change consists of cash, securities or other property that is not traded or scheduled to be traded immediately following such transaction on a U.S. national security exchange or the Nasdaq National Market, we will adjust the conversion price by increasing the conversion rate for the preferred stock surrendered for conversion by a number of additional shares (the "additional shares") as described below.
+In addition to the conversion price adjustments set forth above for a non-stock fundamental change, if a non-stock fundamental change occurs prior to , 2007, and 10% or more of the consideration for the common stock in the corporate transaction that constitutes the non-stock fundamental change consists of cash, securities or other property that is not traded or scheduled to be traded immediately following such transaction on a U.S. national security exchange or the Nasdaq National Market, we will adjust the conversion price by increasing the conversion rate for the preferred stock surrendered for conversion by a number of additional shares (the "additional shares") as described below.